-The BRW and the swapped shock series do not produce statistically significant responses suggesting that the opposite-signed response is only found in a subset of shock series.
+The BRW and the interchanged shock series do not produce statistically significant responses suggesting that the opposite-signed response is only found in a subset of shock series.
 Bu et al. (2021) attribute the lack of opposite-signed response in their shock series to a combination of longer-term rates and methods.
-Because Hansen et al. (2019) show that there is a differential effect of the Fed information effect on short- and long-term rates, adding long-term rates to the construction of monetary shock series can offset the information effect found in short-term rates.
+As BRW explain, if there is a differential effect of the Fed Information effect on short-and long-term rates-as shown by Hansen et al. (2019)-, adding long-term rates to the construction of monetary shock series can offset the information effect found in short-term rates.
 However, any information effect in short-term rates is unlikely to be offset in principal component analysis because the procedure extracts linear combinations of the underlying instruments and hence will preserve any information effect in the underlying data.
-By contrast, by extracting the differential responsiveness of short- and long-term rates, a Fama-MacBeth regression is more suited to offsetting information effects in short rates.
+Although Miranda-Agrippino and Rey (2020) and Stavrakeva and Tang (2019) find evidence of information effects in factors constructed from longer-term rates, as long as there is a differential responsiveness of short- and long-term rates, a Fama-MacBeth regression will not necessarily inherit an information effect detected in a subset of rates.

-Even though the BRW shock series is the only series of the four main shocks that does not result in a positive and significant opposite-signed response, we note that the MP1 shock series of Kuttner (2001) is only on the margin of significance and is not statistically significant in the original NS sample from 1995 to 2015.
+Even though the BRW shock series is the only series of the four main shocks that does not result in a positive and significant opposite-signed response, we note that the MP1 shock series of Kuttner (2001) is only on the margin of significance and is only statistically significant in the original NS sample from 1995 to 2015.
 Appendix figure (B.18) confirms the findings of marginal significance across samples and controls.
-For researchers concerned that an opposite-signed response in a shock series indicates contamination from Federal Reserve information signaling, we argue that the MP1 shock series may be an alternative to the NS shock series.
-Although additional procedures to the NS shock series can purge these information effects, MP1 offers the advantage of simple construction from raw data.13
+For researchers concerned that an opposite-signed response in a shock series indicates contamination from Central Bank information signaling, we argue that the MP1 shock series may be an alternative to the NS shock series.
+Although additional procedures to the NS shock series can purge these information effects, MP1 offers the advantage of simple construction from raw data.12

 3.2 DAILY LOCAL PROJECTIONS Although the information mismatch between central banks and private agents can account for opposite-signed responses of monetary transmission estimates, Jacobson et al. (2022) present the information mismatch between economic modelers and private agents as a complementary explanation.
 When response variables are observed at a lower frequency than explanatory variables-as is the case with most macroeconomic response variables-temporal aggregation bias can affect transmission estimates.
 Jacobson et al. (2022) show that time aggregated data can lead to earlier arriving response coefficients being magnified relative to their later arriving counterparts.
 When using the daily inflation series from the Billion Prices Project [Cavallo and Rigobon (2016)] as a response variable instead of the monthly official CPI, Jacobson et al. (2022) find that initial positive response coefficients are indeed magnified relative to later arriving negative coefficients.
-After all, the opposite-signed positive response is quite temporary, if detected at all, when the data frequencies of explanatory and response variables are better matched.
-Additionally, a specification with matched data frequencies does not require researchers to discard FOMC announcements that occur early in the month as is necessary for identification when data from the Blue Chip survey are used as a response variable.
+After all, the opposite-signed positive response is quite temporary, if detected at all, when the data frequencies of explanatory and re-

-13Three examples of rigorous procedures to purge monetary shocks from contamination are works by Miranda-Agrippino and Ricco (2021), Jarocinski and Karadi (2020), and Bauer and Swanson (2022).
+12Three examples of rigorous procedures to purge monetary shocks from contamination are works by Miranda-Agrippino and Ricco (2021), Jarocinski and Karadi (2020), and Bauer and Swanson (2022).
 First, Miranda-Agrippino and Ricco (2021) prescribe projecting monetary shock series onto their lags and Federal Reserve Green Book forecasts to control for the fact that shock series and forecasts are correlated.
 Secondly, Jarocinski and Karadi (2020) exploit the co-movement of stock prices and interest rates to disentangle information shocks from pure monetary shocks.
 Finally, Bauer and Swanson (2022) prescribe orthogonalizing monetary shock series relative to economic and financial series that are predated and correlated with the monetary shock series.